wp-plugins/team-members/readme.txt

 = Rate and review =
 We love to hear from our users, please take the time to rate this plugin and tell us what you think about it!

+= Free vs PRO version? =
+The free version of the Team Members plugin is **not limited** and does not contain any ad.

+The [PRO version](http://wpdarko.com/team-members-pro/) will gives you access to new features very soon (it is under construction).

 = Author =
 [WP Darko](http://wpdarko.com/) is one more great place to find exclusive WordPress themes & plugins.